mittelmark/microemacs/README.md

 - _mecw_  Terminal and X11 enabled - for Mac with XQuartz and for Linux with X11
  (650kb w/o macro files)

-The bfs  executables (mecb and mewb) have as well all macro files, the internal help file and the American  dictionary  embedded  (file size around  2.5Mb).
+The bfs  executables (mecb, mewb and mecwb) have as well all macro files, the internal help file and the American  dictionary  embedded  (file size around  2.5Mb).
 For  simplicity reasons all downloads on the release page are bfs-builds.